 There, you can paste your schema markup in the toolbox or click on the Fetch URL link to enter a URL.
 After that, click on the ‘Validate’ button, and your markup will be reviewed.

 When it comes to SEO, a small tweak such as rich snippets can make the difference between a few clicks and a flood of search traffic.
 That is why you need to take full advantage of schema markup.
-It can help you create attractive rich snippets, which in turn will boost your organic search traffic.
+It can help you create attractive rich snippets on Google, which in turn will boost your organic search traffic.

 Apply them step by step, and scale them across your website to see better results.